-10. It is expected that those departments and services of the University which deal frequently with under 18s (for example the University Nursery, International Gateway for Gifted Youth and the Centre for Professional Education) will have in place their own detailed child safeguarding policies relevant to the activities undertaken.
+10. It is expected that those departments and services of the University which deal frequently with under 18s (for example the University Nursery, and the Centre for Teacher Education) will have in place their own detailed child safeguarding policies relevant to the activities undertaken.
 Copies of these policies and any which are used locally and approved by the University's Designated Person will also be held by the Designated Person.

 11. Where research is to be undertaken, which involved under 18s, specific ethical considerations apply and these will be considered through the normal processes for the ethical approval of research projects.
 Consideration should be given as to whether associated DBS checks, risk assessments and safeguarding training should be undertaken.